abbas980301/MoonTelegram/README.md

 Contact me
 ------------
-You can contact me [via Telegram](https://telegram.me/abbasShakiba) but if you have an issue please [open](https://github.com/shakibonline/MoonTelegram/issues) one.
+You can contact me [via Telegram](https://telegram.me/abbasShakiba) (EN and Fa) but if you have an issue please [open](https://github.com/shakibonline/MoonTelegram/issues) one.

 # Pull Request
 ------------